ProVir/ServiceContainerKit/README.md

 ## Usage ServiceFactory

-  To use `ServiceProvider` or` ServiceParamsProvider` it is recommended for each service to use a factory (struct or class) implementing the protocol `ServiceFactory` or` ServiceParamsFactory`.
+  To use `ServiceProvider` or` ServiceParamsProvider` it is recommended for each service to use a factory (struct or class) implementing the protocol `ServiceFactory`, `ServiceSessionFactory` or` ServiceParamsFactory`.
-  A factory without parameters (`ServiceFactory`) can provide a service of three types (`factoryType`):
+  A factory without parameters (`ServiceFactory`) can provide a service of four types (`factoryType`):
   - `atOne`: service in a single instance is created immediately during the creation of the ServiceProvider instance, the factory itself is no longer needed;
-  - `lazy`: service in a single copy is not created immediately, but only at the first get service.
+  - `lazy`: service in a single instance is not created immediately, but only at the first get service.
 The factory exists only until the instant of creation of the service instance and is deleted after its creation;
+  - `weak`: service is not created immediately, but only at the first get service.
+The service exists in a single instance as long as it is used somewhere, then it is deleted and a new one will be created again when a new get request.
+This type is a cross between `lazy` and `many` and is usually used for performance reasons;
   - `many`: the service is created each time a new one for each get service to receive it.
 It can also be used to implement its lazy initialization logic or some other - not necessarily every get service should return a new instance.

   A factory with parameters (`ServiceParamsFactory`) works only as a service of the` many` type.
 To implement `atOne` or` lazy` types, you need to use internal variables (the factory itself is a class) and provide them based on input parameters.